 Opening hours: Monday–Thursday, 12:00pm–8:00pm; Friday–Saturday, 10:00am–9:30pm

 Fika Maison – Coffee Space & Drip Bar

-In an unassuming corner behind the Goverment’s Headquarters, is Fika Maison.
-The coffeeshop shares the space with At Light art gallery, both located at Pátio do Narciso.
+In an unassuming corner behind the Government’s Headquarters, is Fika Maison.
+The coffee shop shares the space with At Light art gallery, both located at Pátio do Narciso.
 With a relaxing vibe and hidden from the crowds, it’s a great place to order coffee and head outside for some fresh air or a smoke–there’s a cute bench next to the door.

 Opening hours: Monday–Saturday, 11:00am–7:00pm

 Rethink is all over the city and features several options for those who don’t drink milk.
 Their hazelnut latte (with oat milk) is delicious and best served cold.
 Its NAPE shop has both takeaway and dine-in alternatives, so take your time choosing from their wide selection of beverages which includes tea and other non-coffee drinks.
 Afterward, all you have to do is sit down and watch people go by.
 If you are in a rush, don’t worry–the staff is happy to make it quick yet tasty!

 Opening hours: Daily, 9:30am–10:00pm

 Broadway Food Street, A-G022, Broadway Macau, Avenida Marginal Flor de Lotus, Cotai, +853 6881 1319